Month by Month

 June

-Rainy season begins, lush and warm
+Rainy season begins, warm and humid

 July